 Conglomerate vs Breccia

-Breccia is a name given to clastic sedimentary rocks that are formed by clinging together of a large number of angular fragments, with the space between the fragments either filled by smaller fragments or mineral cement, which is responsible for holding the rock together.
+Breccia is a name given to clastic sedimentary rocks that are formed by clinging together of a large number of angular fragments.
+Breccia is formed with the space between the fragments either filled by smaller fragments or mineral cement, which is responsible for holding the rock together.

 If we take a closer look at the definitions of both types of rocks, we find that they are very similar to each other, containing similar ingredients, also both being sedimentary.
-Like breccias, conglomerates also form when pebbles cling together in a matrix bind together by mineral cement.
+Like breccias, conglomerates also form when pebbles cling together in a matrix and bind together by mineral cement.
 However, the major difference between breccias and conglomerates lies in roundness of grains.
-In conglomerates, the pebbles or grains are more rounded than in breccias, which indicates that their pieces have transported to a longer distance and have been impacted by transporting material (such as water).
+In conglomerates, the pebbles or grains are more rounded than in breccias, which indicate that their pieces have transported to a longer distance and have received impact by transporting material such as water.

 Near the outcrop where breakage of rocks takes place, the pieces or fragments are angular, the breakage having resulted from mechanical weathering.
 However, the sharp edges of angular fragments get rounded when they are transported by water to large distances.
 These fragments are carried away from the outcrop and get cemented together after having been rounded because of the action of water.

-Conglomerates, on the other hand, because of their irregular grain size have less durability, and thus, used less often as a building material.
+Conglomerates, on the other hand, because of their irregular grain size, have less durability, and thus, used less often as a building material.
 They are beautiful, and thus, used in an ornamental fashion in buildings.

 What is the difference between Conglomerate and Breccia?

-· This difference in grains is due to transportation of fragments, also because of the impact of transporting material (water).
+• This difference in grains is due to transportation of fragments, also because of the impact of transporting material (water).

 • However, both breccias and conglomerates are used as ornamental material in buildings.